dimpase/M2/Package-Writing-Style-Guide.md

-**Please use this page to post style (and find out and use) conventions for writing packages in Macaulay 2.**

 * General recommendations :
     * Any violation of the guide is allowed if it enhances readability.
     * The rules can be violated if there are strong personal objections against them.